julien6387/supvisors/docs/introduction.rst

 |Supvisors| is a control system for distributed applications over multiple |Supervisor| instances.

-A few definitions first:

-    * The term "Application" here refers to a group of programs designed to carry out a specific task.
-    * The term "Node" here refers to an operating system having a dedicated host name and IP address.

 The |Supvisors| software is born from a common need in embedded systems where applications are distributed over several nodes.
 The problematic comes with the following challenges: